MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 {: .language-python}

-And we could even make these functions more accessible by removing the need for the  `io`
+We could even make these functions more accessible by removing the need for the  `io` module.

-Which would allow us to call functions by simply typing
+This would allow us to call functions by simply typing.
 ~~~
 >>> molecool.open_pdb()
 ~~~